hyurtseven81/hyurtseven81.github.io/resume.md

 >
 > _Dec.
 2021 - Present_

-> *   Leading senior engineering managers and managers
+> *   Leading managers of managers and managers
 > *   Working together with data engineering and data science team collaboratively
 > *   Leading local commerce vertical of the company
 > *   Being part of tribe leadership group to work on tech strategy of the company